otomato-gh/rollouts.workshop/slides/workshop/basics.md

 # Argo Rollouts Basic Concepts

+## A Rollout

-**A Rollout** is a Kubernetes workload resource which is equivalent to a Kubernetes Deployment object.
+A **Rollout** is a Kubernetes workload resource which is equivalent to a Kubernetes Deployment object.
 It is intended to replace a Deployment object in scenarios when more advanced deployment or progressive delivery functionality is needed.
 A Rollout provides the following features which a Kubernetes Deployment cannot:

  - blue-green deployments
  - canary deployments